AngusGLChen/LearningQ/README.md

 The best Bleu 4 score achieved by the state-of-the-art methods (i.e., Attention Seq2Seq) on SQuAD is larger than 12, while on LearningQ it is less than 4, which indicates large space for improvement on educational question generation.

 ## 5. Contact
-For any questions about the dataset, please contact Guanliang Chen via angus.glchen@gmail.com or guanliang.chen@tudelft.nl
+For any questions about the dataset, please contact Guanliang Chen via angus.glchen@gmail.com

 ## 6. Citation
 If you are using LearningQ in your work, please cite: